Our Stories

 Hi!
 April here.

-Gosh, I’m sure there are many ways I could spin my story and pull out seemingly significant details, but really only one stands out.
-Garin.
-I’m sure he’ll rebuttal if he reads this, but I feel it has to be said.
-My family, my headaches, meditation, questioning, schooling, etc., yes, they are part of what led me to Love University, but spending time with Garin is what skyrocketed my understanding of reality…and as reality became clearer and clearer, of course, I wanted to share it.
+I’m sure there are ample ways I can spin my story and pull out seemingly significant details, but what really stands out is all my time in curiosity, wonder, and slowness.
+My family, my headaches, meditation, relationships, schooling; yes, they are part of what led me to Love University, but having opportunities throughout my life to slow down and be in wonder is what skyrocketed my understanding of reality…and as reality became clearer and clearer, of course, there’s a pull to share it.

-I questioned and questioned Garin endlessly until one day I knew it for myself; “Oh, the ego, my mind, is completely messing with me!”.
+I questioned with curiosity and openness endlessly until one day I knew it fully; “Oh, the ego, my mind, is completely messing with me!”.
 I finally understood the mind is the ultimate trickster.
 The enculturated mind is to blame for all the world’s suffering, and I could no longer ignore the hints.
-There are endless tugs to believe in a thing, worship a guru, buy a shiny spiritual understanding.
+There are endless tugs to believe in a thing, worship a guru, and buy a shiny spiritual understanding.
 None are needed and all are distractions.
-Garin, without pressure or need, led me to understand this and set me on the course of grasping reality.
+Once I started grasping this, my understanding of love shifted significantly and my curiosity around how to live in love and peace spiked.

 Thanks for reading!
 April